 “Takes one to know one!”
 Eron hollered back and then focused on running.
-Even with a head start, he had to concentrate if he was going to beat Sarya.
-Her long legs gave her a decided edge, and he had never won a race, even when using underhanded tactics.
+Even with a head start, he had to focus if he was going to beat Sarya.
+Her long legs gave her a decided edge, and he had never won a race against her, even when using underhanded tactics.
 For as long as Eron had known her, Sarya had been better than him at everything: running, archery contests, Captain Rimor’s combat training, and even in the clever games they both came up with.
 It was only fair that Eron gave himself every advantage he could.

 As Eron rushed through the forest, away from the waterfall and creek towards the winding trail that led to Ma’ro’s main gate, he bounded over fallen trees and rocks and pushed off the edges closest to his destination to accelerate himself even more.
-The warm spring sun would have been smothering if it weren’t for his damp clothes, the cool breeze whispering through the leaves, and the wind Eron made as he sprinted through the lush greenery.
+The warm spring sun would have been smothering if it weren’t for his damp clothes and the cool breeze whispering through the leaves as he sprinted through the lush greenery.
 Sunlight trickled down in patches between the thick foliage, painting the forest in luminescent vibrancy.
 Birds and small animals fled from Eron as he sped by, squawking or yowling indignantly.
 He didn’t like scaring creatures, but he felt exhilaration as the forest came alive around him.

 “Hey” Sarya calmly remarked beside him.
 Eron was so surprised he almost tripped, but quickly caught himself.
 “Maybe if you quit daydreaming all the time, you would actually win.”
 Sarya beamed at him innocently before darting off ahead, her full speed obviously outmatching Eron.